dredly/ego/README.md

 # ego
 A bare-bones command line tool for elo tracking written in go.
 Uses a local sqlite database under the hood.
-Only keeps track of player names and their elo, no other stats.

 ## Commands
 ```ego create```